linzk99/BMT-DCCL/README.md

-# Boundary-aware and Competitive Contrastive Learning for Semi-supervised Medical Image Segmentation
+# Enhancing Semi-supervised Medical Image Segmentation with Boundary Awareness and Competitive Contrastive Learning

-This repository provides the official code for replicating experiments from the paper: **Boundary-aware and Competitive Contrastive Learning for Semi-supervised Medical Image Segmentation**
+This repository provides the official code for replicating experiments from the paper: **Enhancing Semi-supervised Medical Image Segmentation with Boundary Awareness and Competitive Contrastive Learning**

 ![]()
 ## Requirements